Command line argument parsing with Clap

 This application describes the structure of its command-line interface using

-'s Derive API.
+clap's Derive API.
 The documentation gives information on the Builder API

 as well.

-is declared which will contain the data
+In the Derive API, a struct is declared which will contain the data

 for all the command line options.
 The clap macros then create all the parsing,